 History of Wine Investment

-While premium wines and wine investment have been around for centuries, the formal and organised sale and resale of wines for profit, or investment in wine, became more established in the late 1970s.
+While premium wines and fine wine investment have been around for centuries, the formal and organised sale and resale of wines for profit, or investment in wine, became more established in the late 1970s.
 But back then in the United States, it was illegal for people to sell wine and newspapers were exclaiming that investments should be drunk by the investors.

 However, by the mid-1980s in the states of Illinois and California, it became legal to sell wine without a license in retail, causing more investors to learn how to transact their trades through legal brokers with the correct and necessary licenses.